 It turns out that if you go directly to distributors site, prices may be higher than when renting on Localrent.
 That’s because you can’t compare prices with competitors directly on a site.

 Finding a normal local distributor on the spot is not easy.
 Not everyone has ads and offices in the center (because it’s expensive).
 Small companies have few cars, in the summer they are all taken.
-There are almost no reviews about these companies, the sites are low quality.
-So how to find out a good dealer?
+There are almost no reviews about these companies, their websites are of a low quality.
+So how do you find a good dealer?

 1 It’s cheaper here.
 Before booking a car for myself, I always check prices on different sites and Localrent.com is usually cheaper both in terms of rental cost and deposits.
 Sometimes about 1.5-2 times.